pyrotek45/avon/README.md

 ## Why Avon?

-**When to use Avon:**
+**Avon can handle everything:**
 - Generating multiple config files (Docker, K8s, CI/CD, etc.)
 - Multi-environment deployments (dev/staging/prod)
 - **Managing dotfiles** — Easy way to download and deploy configs to your system
 - **Sharing configs** — One file in git, many customized deployments
 - **Single files with variables** — Make any file more generic and maintainable
 - **Long, repetitive files** — Use list interpolation to eliminate copy-paste
-- Need runtime type checking and validation in configs
+- Runtime type checking and validation in configs
-- Want one source of truth for infrastructure
+- One source of truth for infrastructure
-- Tired of copy-paste-modify workflows
+- Copy-paste-modify workflows
 - **Adding superpowers to any file** — Variables, functions, and utilities for any text format

-**When NOT to use Avon:**
-- Need strong compile-time types (use Dhall)
-- Building web apps (use a web framework)
-- Complex data validation logic (use CUE)

-**Avon shines when you need to generate 10-1000 files from one program, but it's also a great workflow layer even for managing just a few files that need variables, utilities, or easy sharing.**
+- **Static site generation** — Build complete websites with markdown, templates, and HTML
+- **Data transformation** — Process JSON, YAML, and any text format with powerful functions
+- **Complex workflows** — Chain operations, import modules, and build sophisticated pipelines

+**Avon is a powerful, general-purpose tool that can handle everything from simple config files to complex multi-file generators.
+Whether you need to generate 10-1000 files from one program or just add variables to a single file, Avon provides the flexibility and power you need.**

 ## Quality